 Theodore’s wife has not yet returned we expect her tomorrow, April is to bring her home and perhaps her mother will be with her.
 Theophilus has rather a dark prospect.
 Eliza has hardly the strength to take care of the baby without help, and the woman who is with them is to leave in two or three weeks.
 She has been to Whately today to find someone, but without success – it is almost impossible to obtain a woman or girl who is willing to do housework-.
 He has one bright spot to look at.
 Walter is a real comfort to him, he goes with him everywhere, when he rides and when he works, he is certainly a very good boy, of this there is no doubt.

 How much we owe you for your untiring attention in sending us so much to amuse and instruct us.
 I almost covet the readings of your sermon on prayer.
 Your piece on the press I have read with unqualified approbation but do be careful that your labors do not wear you out – these bodies are not immortal.
 Tell Hannah she must not be puffed up, and let me say to both of you, be clothed with humility.

 It is growing late and you will be glad to find an end of this strange medley.
 Your father sends love, to all three, give mine to Hannah, and try to make George understand he has a grandmother, way-way, as Walter Says

 Most truly your ever devoted mother Elizabeth

 Let us not forget to be thank God for inclining your people to show you so much kindness.
 May he reward them in the rich blessings of his grace.

 Your letter by Mr. Bullfinch was too precious to be forgotten.
-Charles’ family are well, your father and I drank tea there Tuesday - George Bundee Mr. Fisher’s orphan lives with Theophilus their season.
+Charles’ family are all well, your father and I drank tea there Tuesday - George Bundee Mr. Fisher’s orphan nephew lives with Theophilus this season.